Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 ![Restraints in edit_employee](/assets/images/posts/pwn_manager/HTBBCTF8.png)

-In the above screenshot, we move the 32 bit unsigned int scanf wrote to into eax, where it's sign extended, shifted left by *0x3* and added to the stack address of our intended array.
+In the above screenshot, we're stepping through the instructions after our user input read.
+Here we move the 32 bit unsigned int from scanf into eax, where it's sign extended, shifted left by *0x3* and added to the stack address of our intended array.
 This means we can only really go 32 bits worth up and down from the stack addresses, since forcing a sign extension to